Elizabeth Medora Leigh

 Elizabeth Medora Leigh (15 April 1814 – 28 August 1849) was the third daughter of Augusta Leigh.
-It is widely speculated that she was fathered by her mother's half-brother Lord Byron, which is supported by comments from his widow, even though her mother's husband Colonel George Leigh was her official father.
+It is widely speculated that she was fathered by her mother's half-brother Lord Byron; this is supported by comments from his widow, even though her mother's husband, Colonel George Leigh, was her legal father.

 Birth

-She was born as the middle child of seven children.
+She was born the middle child of seven.
 Three days after her birth, Byron visited Augusta and the baby.
 He later wrote to a friend, Lady Melbourne: "Oh! but it is 'worth while' – I can't tell you why – and it is not an Ape and if it is – that must be my fault."

 The child's middle name was taken from the heroine of Byron's poem The Corsair.
 In the family, she was known as Elizabeth or "Libby", but she also later used the name Medora.

 In 1816, the scandal over his separation from his wife Annabella, rumours surrounding his relationship with Augusta, and mounting debts forced Byron to leave England.
 He never returned.